ls1intum/Artemis/docs/dev/guidelines/language-guidelines.rst

 Inclusive, diversity-sensitive language is important because language influences our thoughts and assessments of reality and actively contributes to equality.
 It is our responsibility to design software that is aware of diverse users, contributors, and developers.
-We therefore aim for inclusive, diversity-sensitive, and appreciative language used for code, documentation, and user interaction.
+We therefore provide guidelines for inclusive, diversity-sensitive, and appreciative language used for code, documentation, and user interaction.

 .. note::
     This page is not meant to be an exhaustive reference.
     It rather describes some general guidelines and illustrates some best practices to follow.

 English language
 ==================================

 English language is used for code, documentation, user interaction.

-**Best practices**
+**Best practice**

 * **Avoid using terms that have social history**:  Terms that can have historical significance or impact in regards to race, ethnicity, national origin, gender, age, mental and physical ability, sexual orientation, socioeconomic status, religion, and educational background.
 * **Avoid using idioms and jargons**:  These can exclude people who don’t have particular specialized knowledge, and many idioms don’t translate from country to country.
 Additionally, these sometimes have origins in negative stereotypes.